Tpj-root/isro/Quiz_Assessment.md

 d.The strength of the next sunspot cycle

-My_Ans: d.
+d.
 The strength of the next sunspot cycle ??